pitagoras3/pitagoras3.github.io/README.md

 Sources for my small programming blog available on [pitagoras3.github.io](https://pitagoras3.github.io).

-This blog is based on [Hugo framework](https://gohugo.io) using [etch](https://github.com/LukasJoswiak/etch) theme.
+This blog is based on [Hugo framework](https://gohugo.io) using [etch theme](https://github.com/LukasJoswiak/etch).

-To publish new post on blog just push commit to main branch.
-Flow of deployment is:
+To publish new post on blog just push changes to `main` branch.
+After that, GitHub action builds static pages and commits them to `gh-pages` branch.
+From there, they're available via GitHub Pages on [pitagoras3.github.io](https://pitagoras3.github.io).

 ```mermaid
 flowchart LR
     id1([main branch]) --> id2([GitHub action]) --static pages--> id3([gh-pages branch])
 ```

-To run Hugo locally with fast render mode use command:
+You can run this blog locally with Hugo using fast render mode by command:
 ```
 hugo server
 ```